ksclarke/freelib-build-tools/README.md

       </executions>
     </plugin>

-The other project also needs to ensure that the site template files are passed through a resource filter (so that the name of that project is inserted into them).
-This is accomplished by including the following resource configuration:
+The other project also needs to ensure that the site template files are passed through a resource filter (so that that project's name is inserted into them).
+This is accomplished through the following resource configuration:

     <resources>
       <resource>